With the upcoming 2020 election, NASW-WI has prepared this fact sheet so you can be registered to vote and have your voice heard.

 I have not previously registered to vote; how and when should I do this?

-You will need to go to https://myvote.wi.gov/en-US/RegisterToVote and follow the instructions provided.
+If you have a Wisconsin Driver’s License or State ID, you can register online at myvote.wi.gov and follow the instructions provided.
+The deadline for voter registration (for online and mail) is October 14, 2020.
 Depending on how long you wait, you may not have time to mail in your application, but you can do it in person at your municipal clerk’s office or on the day of the election in your designated polling place.

 I’ve previously registered to vote, how do I change my voting address?